-The £165 million of total grant funding available is split across three Funding Years:
+The £55.8 million of grant funding available for the second application window is split across the two remaining Funding Years:

-- Funding Year 1 = until 31 March 2023.
-Up to £47 million grant funding available - Funding Year 2 = 1 April 2023 31 March 2024.
-Up to £59 million grant funding available - Funding Year 3 = 1 April 2024 31 March 2025.
-Up to £59 million grant funding available
+• Funding Year 2 = September 2023 - 31 March 2024.
+Up to £14.3 million grant funding available during the second window.

+• Funding Year 3 = 1 April 2024 - 31 March 2025.
+Up to £41.5 million grant funding available during the second window.

-Project funding awards will therefore be allocated across these three specific Funding Years.
+Project funding awards for the second window will therefore be allocated across the two remaining Funding Years.
 Each successful project will have to stay within the bounds of their allocated funding awards for each Funding Year.
 An under-utilised funding award from one Funding Year cannot be carried forward to be added to any funding award in the next Funding Year.

 The split of available funding across three Funding Years means that some projects might request support in e.g. both "FEED" and "Detailed Design" stages but only get awarded "FEED" support.
-Similarly, some projects might request support across all three Funding Years of the fund but are only awarded funds during one or two years, due to greater competition between successful projects in a particular Funding Year.
+Similarly, some projects might request support across both remaining Funding Years of the fund but are only awarded funds during one of the years, due to greater competition between successful projects in a particular Funding Year.